Appdynamics/Dynamic-Agent-MA/readme.txt

 Examples:
 MA_PROPERTIES=-Dappdynamics.docker.container.containerIdAsHostId.enabled=true
 This will cause the Machine Agent to run with that parameter added to the runtime parameters

+JAVA_AGENT_PROPERITES
+Used to add extra run-time parameters to the Java agent
+Examples:
+JAVA_AGENT_PROPERITES=-Dappdynamics.agent.ssl.protocol=TLSv1.2
+This will cause the Java Agent to run with that parameter added to the runtime parameters
+Note: Adding properties not related to the Java Agent, such as -Xmx2G, will have no effect on the JVM

 DEBUG_LOGGING
 When set to true, it will add extra logging to the machine agent logging output.